e4drcf/ewizardjs-docs/docs/documentation/component.md

 ## eWizard Component properties and Localization Standard

-To define more advanced configuration of component properties create `ewizard.config.js` file in root of component project folder.
+To define more advanced configuration of component properties create `ewizard.config.js` file in the root of the component project folder.

 `ewizard.config.js` is a manifest which describes component props in a format that is used by eWizard to render them in a sidebar.
-This object is mixined with compopnent props.
+This object is mixined with component props.

 Language code for labels should be in iso3 format (eng, deu, ukr).